 The following information is prepared by the Somerville Police Department's Family Services Unit.

 Domestic violence, also known as battering, is a pattern of behavior where one person tries to control the thoughts, beliefs or actions of a partner, friend or any other person close to them.
-While the violence may cause injury, it does not have to be physical.
-Domestic violence also takes the form of emotional, verbal, mental, sexual and economic abuse.
+While the violence may cause injry, it does not have to be physical.
+Domestic violence also takes the form of emotional, verbal, mental, sexual, and economic abuse.

-Domestic violence occurs in all neighborhoods to people of all different backgrounds.
+Domestic violence occurs in all neighborhoods to people of all difference backgrounds.
 It is an issue communities need to be aware of and working to end.

 Help is available at the Somerville Police Department.
-Within the Family Services Unit, there is an experienced Detective, Sergeant, and victim advocate to assist you.
+Within the Family Services Unit, there are experienced Detectives and Victim Advocate to assist you.
 You can reach the office by calling the non-emergency police department phone number, 617-625-1600, and ask to be connected to the Family Services Unit.
-Refer to the community resources listed below for additional domestic violence support services.
+Refer to the community resources listed below for additonal domestic violence supoort services.

 - Call you names or put you down?